Tony Hinchcliffe: Kill Tony

 Since 2013, Hinchcliffe has produced and hosted a podcast called Kill Tony, a weekly live show recorded at The Comedy Store.
 During the show, Hinchcliffe and co-host Brian Redban (of the Deathsquad Network and formerly of The Joe Rogan Experience), along with a changing panel of comedians and other celebrities, act as judges for amateur comedians.
 The contestants enter their names into a bucket and are selected at random throughout the show.
 Each selected contestant gets to perform a one-minute comedy set, followed by a discussion and critique by the panel of judges.
 The show aims to give young comedians a chance to showcase their talent and build their professional reputation.
 It sets no limits on topics the contestants can present, allowing for potentially offensive or politically incorrect performances.

 In September 2020, Hinchcliffe announced that he would relocate to Austin, Texas, to join Joe Rogan and Brian Redban.
 The Kill Tony podcast relocated to Antone's Nightclub in downtown Austin.
-The show relocated to Vulcan Gas Company on 6th Street in May 2021.
-Due to an incident that month with a racist slur, his agency WME released him as a client and Antone's announced that it would no longer work with Hinchcliffe or Kill Tony.
-As of 2023, the show is hosted at Joe Rogan's Austin-based comedy club Comedy Mothership.
+The show relocated to Vulcan Gas Company on 6th Street in May 2021, but is now hosted at Joe Rogan's Austin-based comedy club Comedy Mothership.
 On New Year's Eve 2023, Kill Tony hosted its first live arena show at the H-E-B Center at Cedar Park.

 2021 Austin stand-up performance

 During a stand-up set in May 2021, Hinchcliffe was videotaped insulting Peng Dang, an Asian American comedian who had introduced Hinchcliffe after performing the previous set at Vulcan Gas Company in Austin.
 Hinchcliffe said Dang was a "filthy little fucking chink", followed with a series of Asian stereotypes in a mock Chinese accent, and lashed out at audience members who laughed at Dang's jokes, branding them as "race traitors".
 The video was later shown on Twitter, went viral and received criticism.
-As a result, Hinchcliffe was dropped by his agency WME and removed from shows scheduled with Joe Rogan in Austin, and the Austin nightclub Antone's announced that it would no longer be involved with Hinchcliffe or his Kill Tony live show.
-Vulture reported that during his set, Hinchcliffe stated that Chinese people came to Austin because of the bats and criticized offended audience members for "believing he was serious".
+As a result, Hinchcliffe was dropped by his agency WME.
+The Austin nightclub Antone's announced that it would no longer be involved with Hinchcliffe or his Kill Tony live show.
+The interruption was extremely brief: Kill Tony resumed its Monday-night run at a new Austin venue, Vulcan Gas Company, on May 31, 2021.
+In 2023, Rogan made Kill Tony one of the recurring flagship shows of his own newly opened club, where it remained on schedule every monday since.

+Vulture reported that during his set, Hinchcliffe stated that Chinese people came to Austin because of the bats (referring to a proposed origin of COVID-19) and criticized offended audience members for "believing he was serious".
 In an interview with Variety, Hinchcliffe stated that the line was a joke and he did nothing wrong, adding that he believed comedians should never apologize for a joke and simply continue with their work.